Ljyustc/MarCos/README.md

-### MarCos: Deep thinking by markov chain of continuous thoughts
+### MARCOS: Deep Thinking by Markov Chain of Continuous Thoughts

-This is an anonymous repo for paper "MarCos: Deep thinking by markov chain of continuous thoughts".
+This is an anonymous repo for paper "MARCOS: Deep Thinking by Markov Chain of Continuous Thoughts".

 ### Environment
 * GPU: 8xH200 141GB